jaredvasquez/CNN-HowManyFingers/README.md

 To collect data, you must first select the target class 0 through 5 by hitting the corresponding key on your keyboard.
 Once you have selected your target class, you can start/stop collecting data by toggling the `s` key.
 When collecting data the outline of the ROI will turn green and turn red again when collection is stopped.

+## Room for improvement
+The model's predictions are sensitive to shadows and lighting in the region of interest.
+The model can also be sensitive to features in the background.
+Refined image processing could be more robust to the lighting and able to isolate the hands features better.
+Alternatively, additional training data or augmentation with busy bakgrounds and various lighting might make the model more robust.